NanoDev555/RoboLog/Software/README.md

 - **Arduino Code**: Reads sensor data and sends it to the computer.
 - **Python Code**: Processes sensor data and controls the robotic arm.

+The Arduino and Python codes communicate using serial communication.
+The Arduino continuously sends sensor values to the Python program, which processes the data to control the robotic arm.

 ---

 ## Arduino Code